andreaDiClaudio/Football_Tables/MARKME.md

                 };

 # Classes, structs and enums
-In the projec we only have used classes for 'Team' and 'League'.
+In the project we only have used classes for 'Team' and 'League'.

 # Properties
 We used properties in the classe 'League.cs':